ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 If the previously installed node version is &lt;= v1.4.4 then this node may have stopped processing blocks.
 This update will repair the node and perform a database migration.
 If the previously installed node version is &gt;=v1.4.5 then this node will use the existing database and does not need to perform a database migration.

 - Fixed the pre-migration node to correctly verify the P-chain block `SHraz7TtMfTQ5DX1rREhNZW1bi7PpPzAq7xoJAwrWNQrLhQcD`.
-- Fixed regression in `platformvm.GetBlockchains` to correctly return the primary subnet blockchains.
+- Fixed regression in `platformvm.GetBlockchains` to correctly return the primary Subnet blockchains.
 - Updated the grpc version to v1.37.
 - Optimized peerlist sampling.
 - Added database benchmarks.